Ancient Hebrew writings

-Ancient Hebrew writings are texts written in Biblical Hebrew using the Paleo-Hebrew alphabet before the destruction of the Second Temple during the Siege of Jerusalem (70 CE).
+Ancient Hebrew writings are texts written in Biblical Hebrew using the Paleo-Hebrew alphabet before the destruction of the Second Temple during the Siege of Jerusalem (70 AD).

-The earliest known precursor to Hebrew, an inscription in the Paleo-Hebrew alphabet, is the Khirbet Qeiyafa ostracon (11th–10th century BCE), if it can be considered Hebrew at that early a stage.
+The earliest known precursor to Hebrew, an inscription in the Paleo-Hebrew alphabet, is the Khirbet Qeiyafa ostracon (11th–10th century BC), if it can be considered Hebrew at that early a stage.

-By far the most varied, extensive, and historically significant body of literature written in Biblical Hebrew is the Hebrew Bible), but other works have survived as well.
-Before the Imperial Aramaic-derived Hebrew alphabet was adopted circa the 5th century BCE, the Phoenicia-derived Paleo-Hebrew alphabet was used for writing.
+By far the most varied, extensive, and historically significant body of literature written in Biblical Hebrew is the Hebrew Bible, but other works have survived as well.
+Before the Imperial Aramaic-derived Hebrew alphabet was adopted circa the 5th century BC, the Phoenicia-derived Paleo-Hebrew alphabet was used for writing.
 A derivative of the script still survives as the Samaritan script.

 Origins, dialects and classification

 The Gezer calendar (c.
 925 BC).
 Scholars are divided as to whether the script and language are Phoenician or paleo-Hebrew.

 Hebrew is one of the Canaanite languages.
 The language variety in which the Masoretic Text is written is known as "Biblical" or "Classical Hebrew" (c.
 10th century BC – 1st century).
 Varieties of Hebrew were spoken not only by the ancient Israelites but also in adjacent kingdoms east and south of the Jordan River, where distinct non-Israelite dialects existed, now extinct: Ammonite, Moabite, and Edomite.
 After the inhabitants of the Kingdom of Israel (Samaria) had been deported in the Assyrian captivity approximately 721 BC, an equivalent linguistic shift occurred.
 In the Second Temple period, which began after the Babylonian captivity in the 5th century BC, the two known remnants of the Twelve Tribes of Israel came to be referred to as Jews and Samaritans (see Samaritan Hebrew).